inderjit303/32-bit-SRAM-/README.md

 4. 6T SRAM cell and
 5. Sense amplifier circuit implemented in analog domain using eSim.

+The project is about building a 32-bit SRAM memory array, using 130nm CMOS technology and modular design approach.
+The functional block diagram of 32 bit SRAM is shown in fig 1

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/194718005-4117a875-6010-48e6-9486-85eff340662a.png">
 </p>